hayahyts/taskflow-IaC/README.md

 If you changed code in sibling repos `task-manager-frontend` or `task-manager-backend`, build and push images to ECR, then restart deployments.
 Ask a DevOps engineer or see [Technical Details](docs/TECHNICAL_DETAILS.md) for the exact commands.

 ## Need more details?
+See [docs/GETTING_STARTED_INFRA.md](docs/GETTING_STARTED_INFRA.md) for a plain-English, end-to-end guide from zero to running.

-See [docs/TECHNICAL_DETAILS.md](docs/TECHNICAL_DETAILS.md) for Terraform, cluster design, cost controls, autoscaling, networking, and troubleshooting.
+For deeper DevOps details, see [docs/TECHNICAL_DETAILS.md](docs/TECHNICAL_DETAILS.md) for Terraform, cluster design, cost controls, autoscaling, networking, and troubleshooting.

 Also see the high-level architecture diagram: [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md)